mojoaxel/devart-template/project_summary.md

 # schneeiger_bote

-"schneeige bote" is artificial German and means something like "the snow-like one who brings the news".
+"schneeige bote" is artificial German and means something like "the snow-like bringer of the news".

 ## Authors